 You might choose to follow a low-carb diet because you:

-- Want a diet that restricts certain carbs to help you lose weight
+- Want a diet that limits some carbs to help you lose weight.

-- Enjoy the types and amounts of foods featured in low-carb diets
+- Enjoy the type and amount of food used in low-carb diets.

-Check with your doctor before starting any weight-loss diet, especially if you have any health conditions, such as diabetes or heart disease.
+Check with your health care provider before starting any weight-loss diet, especially if you have any health conditions, such as diabetes or heart disease.